Jumbub/game-of-life-js/readme.md

 2.5s | still | random window
 2.5s | still | devtools window

-I can reproduce the issues with the previous commit, but I have _noooo_ idea what caused them.
+I can re-produce the issues with the older commit, and can mitigate them by opening a Guest session in Chrome.

 ### Chrome user matters